The Smart Meter Communication Licence

 Retail Energy Code (REC)

 The Retail Energy Code (REC) came into force in early 2019 and is a new multi-party agreement that sets out the framework for the retail energy market including how the new Centralised Switching Service will work.
-As well as continuing to comply with the existing Smart Energy Code (SEC), DCC will also be required to follow the rules in the REC.
+As well as continuing to comply with the existing Smart Energy Code (SEC), DCC is also required to follow the rules in the REC.

 The REC also sets out the rights and obligations of each REC Party.
 DCC will be responsible for the obligations relating to the design, implementation and early live operation of the Centralised Switching Service.

 The development of the REC is being led by Ofgem and will transition to being overseen by RECCo.
-DCC supports Ofgem and will support development of the REC.

 For the current designated REC version and for more information on REC governance, visit the Ofgem website.